isoopod/Pack/docs/Datatypes/Primitives.md

 ## DateTime

-Encodes a DateTime with millisecond percision using 8 bytes.
+Encodes a DateTime with millisecond precision using 8 bytes.

 ## EnumItem